Skip to main content

 4. Progress is saved automatically throughout the conversation

-Example topics
+Example questions

-Example upward feedback topics:
+Example upward feedback questions:

 • How does your manager support your growth?